natesilva/snowflake-promise/README.md

 The [official Snowflake SDK](https://docs.snowflake.com/en/developer-guide/node-js/nodejs-driver) uses a callback-based API, which can be difficult to manage in modern JavaScript applications.
 It leads to code that’s hard to understand and hard to maintain.

-Promises and `async`/`await` are the modern replacement for callbacks. `snowflake-promise` provides a lightweight adapter that adds Promise support to the SDK's callback-based methods, making it easy to work with Snowflake in Node.js.
+Promises and `async`/`await` are the modern replacement for callbacks. `snowflake-promise` provides a lightweight adapter that adds Promise support to the SDK’s callback-based methods, making it easy to work with Snowflake in Node.js.

 ### Features